larixer/hid-asus-dkms/README.md

     If you want to use this module you'll need to disable secure boot.

+2. Ensure `dkms` package is installed.

-2. Ensure Linux kernel headers installed for your kernel version.
+3. Ensure Linux kernel headers installed for your kernel version.

 ## Getting Started